-Previously incarcerated, jobless and living in a shelter — High Point resident Nancy Nance was out of options.
+Previously incarcerated, jobless and living in a shelter -- High Point resident Nancy Nance was out of options.
 A mother with two kids and one grandchild, Nance was haunted by her past mistakes.
-“I had been unemployed for about ten months, which is the longest I had been unemployed,” Nance says.
-“And because of some
+Motivated by her children to achieve something with her life, Nance entered Triad Goodwill’s Jobs on the Outside program in 2018, and quickly joined their Work Experience Program immediately after that.

 Angel struggled with drug addiction for nearly a decade, but it intensified after she lost several close family members.
 She couldn’t keep a job and lost her home as well as her children.
 She also ended up incarcerated.
 When Angel was first hired as a donation attendant at Goodwill in mid-2016, she was five months sober.